JWicquart/monitoring_workflow/README.md

 The **Table 1** describes the selected variables for the final benthic dataset.
-The variables 1 to 12 are spatial variables; the variables 13 and 14, are temporal variables; the variables 15 and 16, are methodological variables; and the variables 17 to 22 are taxonomical variables.
+The variables 1 to 12 are spatial variables; the variables 13 and 14, are temporal variables; the variables 15 and 16, are methodological variables; the variables 17 to 22 are taxonomical variables; and the variable 23 is the metric variable.